OV3RLORDS-MODS/Modix-GamePanel/README.md

 ✔️ Upload to Workshop – Publish mods directly to Steam Workshop.

 🚀 Start modding now and bring your ideas to Project Zomboid!

+Project Zomboid Steam Collection Parser - Quick Guide 🔍 Easily extract Workshop IDs from Steam Collections for quick mod management!

+🔹 Steam Parser

+✔️ Parse Steam Collections – Extract all mod IDs from a given collection URL.
+✔️ Copy Results – Quickly copy the parsed Workshop IDs to use in your server settings.
+✔️ Fast & Simple – Just enter the URL, click parse, and get your results instantly!

+🔗 Direct Steam Integration – Works with Steam Workshop collections for easy mod handling.